Fry sweet potatoes – simple recipe. Check out this super easy way to make sweet potato patties on your low carb diet.

 Foods on a low-carbohydrate diet

-When shoppers were stocking up on groceries and going crazy with the toilet paper and hand sanitizer shopping, I was loading up my grocery cart as well.
+When staying at home became necessary on 2020, shoppers stocked up on groceries and went crazy grabbing the toilet paper and hand sanitizer.
+I was loading up my grocery cart as well.
 But not because I went on a hoarding spree to fill up my pantry for fear of running out of food due to the current stay-at-home recommendations and orders.
 No, I was filling up my basket with foods allowed on a diabetic diet – like sweet potatoes and other favorite foods like:

 - boiled eggs